Dolly Zegerius

-Dolly Zegerius (1924 or 1925 – September 18, 2019) was a national Indonesian athlete who represented Indonesia at the 1980 Southeast Asian Games.
+Dolly Zegerius (26 July 1925 – September 18, 2019) was an Indonesian athlete who represented Indonesia at the 1980 Southeast Asian Games.

+Early life

+Zegerius was born on 26 July 1925 in the Netherlands and was raised in Huizen and Amsterdam.
+She came to Indonesia on 1 January 1947 where she met the Kobus sisters during their trip who held a charity concert together with her when Germany surrendered the Netherlands.

 Personal life

-Zegerius was born in the Netherlands and came to Indonesia on January 1, 1947.
 Zegerius was married to the retired Major General Soetarjo Soerjosoemarno since 1943.
+She was the mother of Yapto Soerjosoemarno, leader of the far-right paramilitary organization Pancasila Youth.

 Death

 Zegerius died at the age of 94 at the Jakarta Medistra Hospital on September 18, 2019.